Definitions on some of our key terms. Note: this list is not meant to be exhaustive.

 Those uses and activities that are appropriate to the feature and functions of a site, or are needed to manage a site properly.
 For example, while hunting or the use of herbicides may be considered inappropriate activities at some sites, they can also be necessary in natural areas where the levels of browse or the impacts of non-native plant species are considered detrimental to a site's conservation values.
 See also, "prohibited"

 Pit and mound micro topography

 Pit and mounds are microtopographical features in a forest that develop when large trees fall.
 The pit is formed where root mass and attached soil used to be, while the mound forms from the soil and roots that were pulled out of the ground.

 A general term used to refer to donor estate planning.

 A group of organisms of one species, occupying a defined area and usually isolated to some degree from other similar groups.

 An estimate of the change in the number of individuals in an area over time.

 When a fire is set intentionally to aid in conservation and stewardship.
 In some ecosystems fire can be a critical and even indispensable stewardship tool.
-In savannah and tall grass prairie habitats, early spring burns target species that outcompete native species.
+In savannah and tall grass prairie habitats, early spring burns promote fire adapted species and are essential to maintain this unique habitat and the species that depend on it.
 Fire opens up the understory, clearing away non-native and other woody plants, letting in sunlight, stimulating the germination of seeds and releasing nutrients into the ground.

 prohibited uses and activities